 Recently I led a research project about Millennials for Metro and MailOnline.
 It was launched at Advertising Week Europe as ‘Millennial Rules’.
-Currently it is shortlisted for a Mediaweek award.
+It won the Mediatel award for Excellence in Research Presentation.

 The topic of millennials is broad, confusing and often seemingly contradictory.
 My pitch to win the project was based on the idea of a central hub of insight that would be the ‘go to’ destination for agencies and advertisers seeking to understand the generation.
 It should lessen confusion and address contradictions rather than add more of both.